Skip to main content

 How are C. auris infections treated?

-Most C. auris infections are treatable with a class of antifungal drugs called echinocandins.
+Most C. auris infections are treatable with antifungal drugs called echinocandins.
 However, some C. auris infections have been resistant to all three main classes of antifungal medications, making them more difficult to treat.
 Treatment decisions should be made in consultation with a health care provider experienced in treating patients with fungal infections.

 How can C. auris infections be prevented?